↑

 Katadyn Hiker Microfilter Water Filter

 For the ultimate in backcountry purified water check out this MSR Guardian Military Grade Water Purifier.
 Yep, that’s right, PURIFIER.
-It can treat up to 10,000 liters of water and has a super-advanced filter that physically removes even viruses, so there’s no need to use any extra chemical purification.
+It can treat up to 10,000 liters of water and has a super-advanced water filter that even physically removes viruses, so there’s no need to use any extra chemical purification methods.

 Bottle and Straw Filters